deepskystacker/DSS/Installers/README.txt

 10. Show white clipping and dark clipping in the Processing panel editing function as Red and Blue respectively.
 Provide an option to enable/disable this.

-11. Bug fix: Error processing colour TIFF files - code was chacking for CFA information when it should not have.
+11. Bug fix: Error processing colour TIFF files - code was checking for CFA information when it should not have.

 12. Bug fix: File groups messed up after clearing the image list.